 The programme is aligned to the Level 7 Senior Leader apprenticeship standard, developed by the CMI, the University and a group of 30 leading employers.

 The course is taught over 24 months and includes eight compulsory 15 credit units, as well as a substantial 60 credit work-based dissertation.
 Each unit is delivered in a three-day block, during which, participants will benefit from the latest academic and practitioner thinking presented by University staff and industry guest speakers.

-In addition to the taught element of the programme, there are two residential weekends over the two-years and an optional international study trip (not covered by apprenticeship funding).
+In addition to the taught element of the programme, there is a requirement to attend during two weekends over the two-years.
 Participants will be allocated an executive business coach and receive six sessions throughout the programme.